sourceryapp/sourcery-for-archivesspace/README.md

 To install the plugin, add the directly titled `sourcery` at the root of this repository to the `plugins` directory of your ArchivesSpace environment.

-In `common/config/config.rb`:
+In your `config.rb` file:

 Add 'sourcery' to the plugins variable.
 ```ruby
 AppConfig[:plugins] = ['sourcery']
 ```

 If applicable, set your repository ID.
-This ID is a Sourcery ID that can help auto populate your repository in the request creation screen.
+This is a Sourcery ID that can help populate your repository in the request creation screen.
 Your Sourcery contact should be able to provide this.
 ```ruby
 AppConfig[:sourcery_repo_id] = 'your-repository-id'
 ```